is-120-winter-2023/sample-respsonsive-flex-day-2/README.md

 ## Menu

 Use a flexbox to display your menu horizontally.
-Since your menu items are in a `<ul>`, you need to remove the bullets (`list-style: none`) and the unordered list's default padding and margin.
+Since your menu items are in a `<ul>`, you need to remove the bullets and the unordered list's default padding and margin.
 Also, since you want a large "tap target", if you add space to the menu items, add it to the `<a>` elements, but remember, `<a>` elements are inline elements, and will not take top and bottom padding or margins unless you set them to `display: block` or `display: inline-block`.

 Menus are simple enough that you can use `justify-content` to space the menu items evenly.
 If you use `justify-content` you will need to set `align-self: stretch` on the menu container that is a direct child of `<body>` so that the menu won't collapse to its minimum width, which is a behavior of `align-items: center` .
 You may need to set a `max-width` on a menu container to prevent the menu from stretching too wide on larger screens.

 Don't worry if your menu does not display properly on mobile devices.
 We will fix that in the next assignment by converting it to a dropdown menu.
-Finally, make sure that your menu items still are styled and have hover effects.
+Finally, make sure that your menu items are still styled and have hover effects.

 ## Main

-Your `<main>` element should contain two articles.
+Your `<main>` element should contain two `<article>` elements.
 Since we don't want a line of text to be too long to read comfortably, you should set a maximum width for your `<main>` element.
 We will be formatting our articles with images on the left or right of the text, so if you have set a `max-width` on your `<main>` element, you will need to increase it to accommodate the article images.
 You can adjust it after you finish your article layouts, but I'd recommend setting it to `max-width: 70rem` while you layout your articles, and then adjust it, if needed, when your articles are styled.
 Also, make sure your main has a gutter around it, so it doesn't run up to the edge of the screen.

 ## Responsive article `.panel` class